 Can Mopeds Drive On The Highway?

 In Texas, it is illegal to ride a moped on any interstate.
 Similarly, if you are riding a motorized bicycle or an electric scooter, you must adhere to the same rules.
-While mopeds must adhere to many of Colorado's standard traffic laws, they do not have the same road rights as vehicles.
+While mopeds must adhere to many of Texas' standard traffic laws, they do not have the same road rights as vehicles.
 It is illegal to ride a moped on an interstate or limited-access road unless the road allows bicycles.

 On city streets and in residential neighborhoods, the majority of people ride mopeds.
 It is illegal to ride a moped on a sidewalk.
-However, in Colorado, mopeds are permitted to be driven in designated bicycle lanes.
+However, in Texas, mopeds are permitted to be driven in designated bicycle lanes.
 When riding a moped on the road, you must adhere to all traditional traffic signals and roadway rules.
 This category includes stoplights, speed limits, and rights-of-way.
 You must drive in the same direction as the flow of traffic.

 What Is the Texas Law on E-Scooters?

 It is legal to ride an electric scooter on public streets in Texas, and currently, you do not need a driver's license to do so.
 However, e-scooters are only legal on roads with speed limits at or below 35 miles per hour.
 It is generally riskier to operate an e-scooter on the sidewalk, as this puts pedestrians' safety at risk.